madrilene/lenesaile.com/src/en/blog/2022-10-26-wordpress.md

 Back in 2007, I was looking for a CMS that I could understand so I could use it to create my own websites.
 After trying [Joomla](https://www.joomla.org/) and [TYPO3](https://typo3.org/) (and hating it), I discovered [WordPress](https://wordpress.org/).
 It was a revelation.

 I still think that it's a great solution for complex custom websites.
 It's extremely powerful and customizable, and I don't feel too limited as a developer as to create whatever I have in mind.
-Still, some look down on the CMS, saying it is unsafe and bloated.
-I'd like to briefly share my thoughts on the current state of WordPress, and why I still like using it.
+Some look down on the CMS, saying it is unsafe and bloated.
+I'd like to briefly share my thoughts on the current state of WordPress, and why I'm still using it.

 {% include "partials/toc.njk" %}